 VyprVPN defaults to the protocol and encryption level used by most VPNs: 256-bit AES with OpenVPN.
 This combination affords the best balance of speed and privacy for the vast majority of users.
 Squeezing more speed out of your VPN or even beefing up the security is sometimes possible depending on a service’s software options.
 With VyprVPN, you get an unprecedented amount of control over your protocols and encryption.

-- Chameleon 256-bit – VyprVPN’s proprietary technology that masks VPN traffic to make it unidentifiable by third parties.
+- Chameleon 256-bit: VyprVPN’s proprietary technology masks VPN traffic to make it unidentifiable by third parties.
 Perfect for breaking through censorship firewalls in China as well as putting a stop to ISP throttling.

 VyprVPN and Chameleon Technology

-A huge selling point or the VyprVPN experience is Chameleon.
+A huge selling point for the VyprVPN experience is Chameleon.
 This clever technology takes encrypted packets and wraps the metadata in an extra layer of encryption, obscuring things like point of origin and IP.
-This may not sound like a big deal, but in practice it does one thing extraordinarily well: obfuscates your traffic.
+This may not sound like a big deal, but in practice, it does one thing extraordinarily well: obfuscates your traffic.